My husband Rishabh and I had been trying to get pregnant for more than a year but with each negative pregnancy result – we were losing hope.

 “IUI was a ray of hope for my wife Riya and I, and it worked for us!” concluded Rishabh Rai.

 Do you still have questions regarding IUI procedure?
-Come in for a consultation with Dr. Priti!
-Please call on +91 9871001458 to schedule a free consultation.
+Seek expert advice from our expert gynaecologist at our hospital located in South Delhi.
+Come in for an in-person consultation or book a tele-consult.
+Please call on +91 9871001458 to schedule your appointment.

 This article has been written with inputs from Dr. Priti Arora Dhamija, who has over 16 years of experience as a fertility specialist and obstetrician-gynecologist.
 She has received training from the Indian Fertility Society in Assisted Reproductive Technologies and fertility enhancing laparoscopy.